Belgian Patent Register (eRegister)

 - Belgian patents;

-- European patents that have effects in Belgium (including EURO-PCT);
+- European patents designating Belgium (including EURO-PCT);

 - Belgian supplementary protection certificates (SPC) for medicinal and plant protection products.